Caprera Club Med

 Videos

 Caprera 1956 - This archive is exceptional.
-Telecine of a 16mm film with Maurice Blitz in Antwerp leaving for Caprera in 1956 - Gérard Decosterd Archives (Pigeon)
+Telecine transfer of a 16mm film with Maurice Blitz in Antwerp, departing for Caprera in 1956 – Gérard Decosterd Archives (Pigeon)

-Some beautiful views of Caprera – Directed by Umberto Crippa
+Some lovely views of Caprera – Filmed by Umberto Crippa

 Caprera 1994